gofilipa/codes/src/content/blog/binary_butler.md

 doesn't mean we need to be fully determined by it.
 From here, it is possible to imagine systems that include nonbinary components.

-This is exactly what I'm trying to do in my most recent paper, which explores what I call "myths" associated the gender binary and the way it's being operationalized to study bias and discrimination in NLP.
-In basic terms, I'm exploring how NLP methods take the either/or and categorical aspects of the binary and directly impose those into their bias mitigation and evaluation.
+Certainly, however, if we are not paying attention, our assumptions will flow from the starting point, and the paradigm that engenders binary thinking.
+This is exactly the point I'm trying to make in my most recent paper, which explores what I call "myths" associated the gender binary and the way it's being operationalized to study bias and discrimination in NLP.
+Here, I'm exploring how NLP methods take the either/or and categorical aspects of the binary and directly impose those into their bias mitigation and evaluation.
 In that paper, I incorporate Queer Studies theorizing (by figures like Butler, Eve Kosofsky Sedgwick, and Jack Halberstam) on the binary to try and unmoor it from such rigid thinking.

 *"Binary code" by Christiaan Colen is licensed under CC BY-SA 2.0;
 overlay image,